-Long answer: yes, for all the recipes I will show you, at least this June, you will need an ice cream maker.
+Long answer: yes, for every ice cream recipe that is NOT no-churn, you will need an ice cream maker.
 But good news is that you don't have to get one that costs a fortune.
 This is the one I have and it is expensive, I got it as a wedding present.
 I adore this machine, it is so simple, does a great job and in my opinion, the ice cream isn't so icy - like no ice crystals.

 But this one also made by Cuisinart and is way less expensive AND I know two people who have this one and love it as much as I love mine.
 And you can get even less expensive here, still electric and it has great reviews.
 Mine stores easily on a shelf in my basement and I keep the freezer bowl in my deep freezer - or I run to my mom's and use hers lol.
 So this is my official recommendation to you to get an ice cream maker...you won't be sorry, especially when you taste the difference home made makes.

 Nope!
-This first recipe I am sharing is not a traditional American egg yolk ice cream base.
-There is Philadelphia-style ice cream and it couldn't be simpler.
-The first time I ever tried this kind of ice cream base was my sour cherry ice cream, that I shared last June and it was outstanding.
-Philadelphia-style ice cream is simply heated cream and sugar with flavoring.
-So f’ing simple.
+This cereal milk ice cream recipe is a Philadelphia-style ice cream (eggless) and it couldn't be simpler.
+The first time I ever tried this kind of ice cream base was my sour cherry ice cream, it was outstanding.
+Philadelphia-style ice cream is simply heated cream, milk and sugar with flavoring.

-Is there really a difference in taste between home made and store bought ice cream?
+Is there really a difference in taste between home made ice cream and store bought?

 Omfg is there ever.
 You will never get over that you have lived however long you have lived and not made your own ice cream.
 And if you're already making your own ice cream, you are reading this and saying HELL YES right now.
 It is creamier, richer and more genuine in flavor than anything store bought.
 Cherry ice cream?
 Tastes like fresh cherries.
 Strawberry ice cream?
 Legit strawberry - NOT overly sweetened and processed tasting.
 Andddd you can make all kinds of flavor combinations - fresh fruit or otherwise.
 This is a journey you will start and never be sorry you got on.